-Prior to today's trading, shares of the entertainment company had gained 13.61% over the past month.
-This has outpaced the Consumer Discretionary sector's gain of 4.45% and the S&P 500's gain of 4.3% in that time.
+Prior to today's trading, shares of the entertainment company had gained 6.27% over the past month.
+This has lagged the Consumer Discretionary sector's gain of 12.06% and the S&P 500's gain of 13.35% in that time.

-Investors might also notice recent changes to analyst estimates for DIS.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for DIS.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 2.89% lower within the past month.
-DIS currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 25.71% lower.
+DIS is holding a Zacks Rank of #4 (Sell) right now.

-Looking at its valuation, DIS is holding a Forward P/E ratio of 18.9.
-For comparison, its industry has an average Forward P/E of 15.08, which means DIS is trading at a premium to the group.
+Looking at its valuation, DIS is holding a Forward P/E ratio of 36.22.
+Its industry sports an average Forward P/E of 24.17, so we one might conclude that DIS is trading at a premium comparatively.

 The Media Conglomerates industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 96, putting it in the top 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 174, which puts it in the bottom 32% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report